Knoblauchpilze/easy-assert/README.md

 Using `EqualsIgnoringFields` allows to leverage the `cmp.Equal` logic which uses the `time.Time` `Equals` method for the comparison: this correctly returns that both times are equal even though expressed in different time zones.

+You can find a list of the assertions provided by this package in the [All the assertions](#all-the-assertions) section.

 # Installation

 To install this package and use it in our projects, just run: